Free and Reduced Meals

 Wellness Committee

-The District 303 Wellness Committee is made up of administrators, teachers, health professionals and parents who provide support for and promote wellness activities and initiatives in all schools as they relate to SchooL Board Policy 6:50.
+The District 303 Wellness Committee is made up of administrators, teachers, health professionals and parents who provide support for and promote wellness activities and initiatives in all schools as they relate to School Board Policy 6:50.
 These activities may include healthy eating, physical activity, and wellness curriculum.

 Local Sites that Serve Summer Meals